-SHORT TERM DISABILITY PLAN
+LONG TERM DISABILITY PLAN

-This short term disability plan provides financial protection for you by paying a portion of your income while you are disabled.
+This long term disability plan provides financial protection for you by paying a portion of your income while you are disabled.
+The amount you receive is based on the amount you earned before your disability began.
 In some cases, you can receive disability payments even if you work while you are disabled.